CEIS Review’s Allowance for Loan and Lease Losses (ALLL) Methodology Validation Process

 CEIS regularly is engaged with Banks and Credit Unions to validate their existing loan loss reserve methodology.
 The process involves CEIS reviewing the existing loan loss reserve methodology for conformance to regulatory guidelines, reasonableness in establishing the reserve allocations, conformance with GAAP standards, and that the methodology is well documented in the Clients policies.

-We will analyze, test and validate the methodology underlying the specific and general allocations that are applied in the client’s periodic assessment of loan loss reserves.
+We analyze, test and validate the methodology underlying the specific and general allocations that are applied in the client’s periodic assessment of loan loss reserves.